 In a hurry?
 Skip to the section you need:

 What are video walls?

-A video wall is a collection of monitors that have been tiled together to form one large display.
+A video wall is a collection of screens that have been tiled together to form one large display.
 This can then be used to present content such as videos, images or even different types of data.

-A wide variety of industries find a use for video walls as they are the ideal tool to convey information to a large number of people, whether that be customers or employees.
+A wide variety of industries use video walls to convey information to a large number of people, whether that be customers or employees, such as:

-On the shop floor, a video wall could display a video of your new product covering the entire display, while in a control room different types of data could be shown on each screen for your employees.
+In a retail store, a video wall could display a video of your new product covering the entire display, while in a control room different types of data could be shown on each screen for your employees.
 With their size and impressive displays, your information can be communicated quickly and clearly.
 Regardless of the location, video walls are an effective tool for showcasing your desired message and will have a memorable impact on your audience.

 What are the benefits of video walls?

 Effective external communications